roozy-io/idp/src/tutorials/extending-k8s.md

 ```

 we can see the logs and see that our operator application is up and running,
-in another termainl we create a ghost resource.
+in another terminal we create a ghost resource.

 ```shell
 kubectl create namespace marketing